GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (64) .md

 **Effect**: You cause a 3 yard fan of necrotic energy to pulse out.
 Anything in the area suffers a necrotic attack.
 After a number of rounds has passed equal to the spell's tier, any afflicted creature is subject to an incapacitation save.
 A creature with no remaining hitpoints has disadvantage on this save.

-Undead creatures and those produced by the animation spell cannot be subject to the disadvantage for not having hitpoints.
+Construct, Ephemera, and Undead creatures, and those produced by the Animate spell, cannot be subject to the disadvantage for not having hitpoints.

 **At Higher Tiers**: Each tier beyond the minimum allows you pulse the wave 1 yard further or reduce the casting time by 1 action (to a minimum of 2 actions).